 VCH Apartment by David Ito Arquitetura

-This inspiring 1,076 sq ft apartment located in Sao Paulo, Brazil, has been designed in 2019 by David Ito Arquitetura.
+VCH Apartment is an inspiring 1,076 sq ft home located in Sao Paulo, Brazil, designed in 2019 by David Ito Arquitetura.

 Photography by Maíra Acayaba